-Due to the structural changes to MCUXpresso IDE version 10.3.0 as discussed above, the paths for these items will be both different from previous releases, may change after a product update and also be long.
+Due to the structural changes introduced in MCUXpresso IDE version 10.3.0, the paths for certain items may be both different from previous releases and may change after a product update (and also be quite long).
 For example, the IDE bin folder will now be at a location of the form:

-<install_dir/ide/plugins/com.nxp.mcuxpresso.tools.bin.macosx_10.3.0.201810111539/binaries
+<install_dir>/ide/plugins/com.nxp.mcuxpresso.tools.bin.macosx_11.0.0.2019xxxxxxx/binaries

-Therefore, to simplify the location of certain folders, shortcuts (or symbolic links) are installed into the products install_dir/ide/.
+Therefore, to simplify the location of certain folders, shortcuts (or symbolic links) are installed into the products install_dir/ide/ directory.
 These can be used directly to locate components or items, or within script paths.

-Shortcuts are available for: bin -> install_dir/ide/bin Examples -> install_dir/ide/Examples Wizards -> install_dir/ide/Wizards tools -> install_dir/ide/tools
+Shortcuts are available for the following directories:

+- bin -> install_dir/ide/bin

+- Examples -> install_dir/ide/Examples

+- Wizards -> install_dir/ide/Wizards

+- tools -> install_dir/ide/tools

-In practice, these link will allow paths to components to be unchanged from earlier version of MCUXpressoIDE.
+In practice, these link will allow paths to be used unchanged from earlier version of MCUXpressoIDE, yet will always reference the latest plugin components.